xrdocs/xrdocs.github.io/_blogs/Interop_blog_2023.md

 The Seventeenth century English poet John Donne famously wrote that “No man is an island.”
 Similarly, one can say “No vendor is an island” as in today's complex networking landscape, most communication service providers rely on multiple vendors to build up their network.
 As communication service providers take for granted that components from multiple vendors work seamlessly together to ensure smooth and efficient network operations, interoperability between vendors is of critical importance.

 ## The Twin Pillars
-Innovation is in Cisco’s DNA (18% of Cisco revenues are spent on [Research and Development](https://investor.cisco.com/news/news-details/2023/CISCO-REPORTS-SECOND-QUARTER-EARNINGS/default.aspx)) as it helps us to stay ahead of the curve in this highly competitive networking industry.
+Innovation is in Cisco’s DNA (18% of Cisco revenues are spent on [Research and Development](https://investor.cisco.com/news/news-details/2023/CISCO-REPORTS-SECOND-QUARTER-EARNINGS/default.aspx)<base target="_blank">) as it helps us to stay ahead of the curve in this highly competitive networking industry.
 Interoperability fosters an environment of collaboration between vendors and underpins our customer success.
 So, at Cisco, we consider innovation and interoperability as twin pillars of our technology philosophy, each playing a vital role in shaping the future of the other.
 Our unwavering commitment to foster innovation and seamless interoperability empowers us to drive cutting-edge solutions that not only push the boundaries of what is possible but also ensure that these solutions work harmoniously together, unlocking new opportunities and delivering unparalleled value to our customers.

 ## Contribution
 Cisco is strongly committed to open standards, driven by standard bodies through inclusive and transparent processes.
 Cisco has been a leading force in this realm, actively engaging and contributing to esteemed organizations such as the Internet Engineering Task Force (IETF), as well as other prominent industry associations such as International Telecommunication Union (ITU-T), Metro Ethernet Forum (MEF), Institute of Electrical and Electronics Engineers (IEEE), and more.